malware-dev/onyxtemplate/README.md

 ---
 ## Usage:
-1. Add the nuget package.
+1. Add the nuget package Mal.OnyxTemplate.
 2. Add a file with an `.onyx` extension.
    (It _should_ be added automatically as AdditionalFiles.
 If not - change it to that).